 Andy Vick Executive Director email@example.com

 Andy Vick has been the Executive Director of the Allegany Arts Council since April of 2003.
 He and his wife, Beth Piver, were full-time artists when they relocated to Western Maryland from Fairfax, Virginia in March of 1998.
 Prior to his career in the arts, Andy was employed as a Marketing Director and as a Manager of Human Resources for businesses in the Washington, DC area.
 In addition to his role as Executive Director of the Allegany Arts Council, Andy is the Chairman of the Canal Place Preservation and Development Authority (the State of Maryland’s first certified heritage area).
-Andy currently serves on the Board of Trustees for Maryland Citizens for the Arts, and is a former board member of the Maryland Tourism Development Board and the Allegany County Chamber of Commerce, and is a Past-President of the Rotary Club of Cumberland.
-Andy is also a member the City of Cumberland’s Downtown Development Commission (which oversees the City's Main Street Program), a member of The Greater Cumberland Committee, and is the co-Coordinator for the Arts & Entertainment Districts in Downtown Cumberland and Downtown Frostburg.
+Andy currently serves on the Board of Trustees for Maryland Citizens for the Arts, and is a former board member of the Maryland Tourism Development Board, the Allegany County Chamber of Commerce, the City of Cumberland’s Downtown Development Commission, and is a Past-President of the Rotary Club of Cumberland.
+Andy is also a member The Greater Cumberland Committee, and is the co-Coordinator for the Arts & Entertainment Districts in Downtown Cumberland and Downtown Frostburg.
 Andy is a graduate of Leadership Allegany's Class of 2005, and a graduate of the Leadership Maryland Class of 2012.
 In his spare time, Andy is also an experienced public speaker and consultant on the topic of using the Arts as a tool for economic development and community revitalization.

 Emily Thomas Office Manager firstname.lastname@example.org